Race and ethnicity in the NBA: Viewership demographics

-Among NBA fans during the 2013–14 season, African Americans (844 minutes) and Asian Americans (719) spent the most time watching the league, followed by Hispanics (of any race, 390) and Whites (290).
+Among NBA fans during the 2013–14 season, African Americans (844 minutes) and Asian Americans (719) spent the most time watching the league, followed by Hispanics (of any race, 390) and whites (290).
 Furthermore, according to a Nielsen's survey, the NBA has the highest share of black viewers, with 45 percent of its viewers being black and 40 percent of viewers being white, making it the only top North American sport that did not have a white majority audience.

 During the 2016–17 season, 66 percent of the league's viewers were racial and ethnic minorities.
-Its audience was 47 percent blacks, 34 percent Whites, 11 percent Hispanics (of any race), and 8 percent Asians.
+Its audience was 47 percent blacks, 34 percent whites, 11 percent Hispanics (of any race), and 8 percent Asians.

+Timothy J. Piper examines how the NBA uses archival sports video in its advertising to give the impression that racial issues don't exist in the league, despite the fact that they do.
+The NBA tried to revitalize its brand prior to 2007 as a result of issues like dwindling attendance and broadcast ratings.
+In particular, it introduced a "business casual" attire policy for players in 2005 as part of its effort to distance itself from facets of hip-hop culture.
+The league's efforts to solve its economic fall were tied to this clothing code, which was intended to redefine player uniforms for NBA commerce, according to then-NBA Commissioner David Stern.
+This was all in order to enhance the league's image; some players welcomed this idea.
+The article also notes the NBA's 2007 advertising campaign, "Where Amazing Happens," which featured archival footage and signaled a change in the league's branding approach.
+The goal of this campaign, which marked a change from prior ones, was to portray the NBA as varied but "raceless".